Weave-MC/Weave-Loader/README.md

 ## Usage

-To use Weave-Loader you have to take the agent from the last step and launch lunar with `-javaagent:$PATH_TO_AGENT` appended to the jvm arguments.
+To use Weave-Loader you have to take the agent from the last step and launch Lunar with `-javaagent:$PATH_TO_AGENT` appended to the JVM arguments.
 Weave will automatically load mods from `~/.lunarclient/mods/`.

 ## Contributing